+1 Sanctuary

 Alternative Story — The Disgruntled Resident

-Simulation Type: Voluntary Descent · Classification: Existential Recalibration · Outcome: Permanent -1 Residency — Chosen by Conviction
+Simulation Type: Elective Residency · Classification: Existential Recalibration · Outcome: Elective Resident of -1 — Chosen by Conviction

 Mara Chen is 41 years old biologically, though she stopped counting that way sometime in her third decade in Sanctuary.
 She arrived at +1 after eleven years in Main Layer — a record that her STI log describes in the system's characteristically flat language as sustained non-harmful conduct across all measured dimensions.
 She qualified for the Cognitive Clarity Domain in her second year in Sanctuary.
 Quarterly reasoning audits.
 Zero recorded cognitive distortions.
 A mind the system had certified, repeatedly, as one of the sharpest and most bias-resistant in the ring.